wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;If reälity is my real nature, how can I ever be unready?

 **M:**&ensp;Unready means afraid.
 You are afraid of what you are.
 Your destination is the whole.
 But you are afraid that you will lose your identity.
 This is childishness, clinging to the toys, to your desires and fears, opinions and ideas.
 Give it all up and be ready for the real to assert itself.
 This self-assertion is best expressed in words: ‘I am’.
-Nothing else has being.
+Nothing else has beïng.
 Of this you are absolutely certain.

 **Q:**&ensp;‘I am’, of course, but ‘I know’ also.
 And I know that I am so and so, the owner of the body, in manifold relations with other owners.